-Another way to cut down on that less-than-yummy prep taste is to use a straw, Stanich says.
-This is a favorite trick for those who’ve had multiple colonoscopies, like those with IBD, he says.
+Another way to reduce the prep taste is to use a straw.
+This is a favorite trick for those who’ve had multiple colonoscopies, like those with IBD, Stanich says.

-The straw allows you to drink the prep solution while “bypassing” most of your taste buds, as long as you do it quickly and don’t let the solution swish around in your mouth.
+The straw allows you to drink the prep solution while bypassing most of your taste buds, as long as you do it quickly and don’t let the solution swish in your mouth.

 As you’re working through the prep, it can be helpful to get more movement so you can keep things moving.
-Maybe walk around your house a little more, or stand as you’re drinking the prep.
+You could walk around your house more or stand while drinking the prep.